What is a goodwill letter?

 - Be sincere: If your life circumstances are making it hard for you to pay your bills on time, then don’t simply say that you forgot to pay them.
 Your creditor may be able to detect your insincerity, and they might not sympathize with you the way they would if you’d just been honest.

-- Don’t neglect smaller items: It’s difficult to get the bureaus to delete big offenses like charge-offs or closed accounts.
+- Don’t neglect smaller items: It’s difficult to convince creditors to delete charge-offs from your credit report or erase accounts entirely.
 You’ll have better luck with smaller requests, like getting late payments removed from your credit report.
 Ask for a goodwill deletion for any items that you think you might be able to get removed.
 You’ll have better luck with smaller requests, like getting late payments removed from your credit report.

 Get the agreement in writing: Make sure to get the agreement in writing in case you need to remind your creditor about it later on.